airpair/understand-javascript-array-reduce-in-1-minute/post.md

 So you know what Array reduce means.
 Isn't that awesome?
 It only took you one minute.

+You can now head on to the [Mozilla Docs for Array.prototype.reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) for a more in depth overview.

 ##2  Bonus

 When you hear people talking about "Map Reduce" they are just talking about a "pattern": Mapping over a collection and then reducing it.
 Yeah.
 Really.
 Now you know.